BlueBrain/blueconfigs/README.rst

 Below are the timestamps of the updates to the reference files:

+**26 March 2024**

+* Updated reference report for `sonataconf-quick-multiscale`
+* New reference file have `v8` in its name
+* Was done due to updates in PY-NEURODAMUS related to report.hoc refactor to python: https://github.com/BlueBrain/neurodamus/pull/145
+   - The precision of the area calculation is not the same due to the way it is calculated in hoc and in python
+* New reference spikes were generated with:
+   - NEURON 9.0.a15 (commit=f64b609)
+   - py-neurodamus 3.1.2
+   - Intel oneAPI Compiler 2022.2.1
+   - libsonata-report 1.2.3

 **31 Jan 2024**

 * Updated reference report for `sonataconf-quick-v5-plasticity` and `sonataconf-quick-multiscale`